 School or university groups also have the option to take part in our Education Programme.
 Please email us for more information regarding the availability and programme overview.

+The cost does not include travel to Kefalonia, travel/medical insurance, food, and personal expenses.
 To help you save on food costs, we have equipped our accommodation with fridges, cooking equipment, and utensils.
 We can also help advise on where to food shop.
-Volunteers regularly organize outings to one of the local restaurants in small or larger groups, so you’ll get a chance to experience the local cuisine.
+Volunteers regularly organize outings to one of the local restaurants in small or larger groups, so you’ll get to experience the local cuisine.

 Once you have applied, you’ll receive a confirmation email with more information such as a packing list, a map of the area and popular activities to do with your time off, and information on how to get to the island and more.
 This information will also be available in your Volunteer Console.
 Within this area of the website, it’s important that you update your personal information and upload a badge photo for your Wildlife Sense Researcher badge.
 Once you have your flight details, upload them onto “Travel Info” tab within Volunteer Console.